The Long Branch Saloon

 as it appeared in 1876.
 Carefully researched through historic

-photographs and newspapers, you feel as if your stepping into the past
+photographs and newspapers, you feel as if you're stepping into the past

 when you enter the grounds of the Boot Hill Museum.